Poblano and Ancho Chilli

 Picture Poblano pulp

-If you roast chillies before peeling them, make the job easier.
+If you roast chillies before peeling them, do the job easier.
 Besides, the taste is still pushed.
 To do this, place the pods in the oven at 220 degrees Celsius.
 If you want it to go faster, take a Bunsen burner and flame the skin until it blisters.
 Let the poblano cool down so that it is no longer hot.
 Now you can remove the skin strip by strip with a knife.
 The slower you pull, the more skin you peel off in one piece.

 Super easy and delicious are filled rellnos with poblano pods.
 Cook them for 10 minutes in slightly salted water.
 Separate them lengthwise and remove the seeds and the fruit walls.
 Fill the halved peppers with chopped onions and pizza cheese.
 If you like, you can also add egg or minced meat.
 Brown the whole thing in the oven or pan.
 Calculate about 30 to 40 minutes at 200 °C for the preparation.
 This depends on the size of your pods.